robtweed/qewd-jsdb/IRIS.md

         npm start

-QEWD is ready for use when you see this:
+QEWD-JSdb is ready for use when you see this:

         ========================================================
         ewd-qoper8 is up and running.
 Max worker pool size: 2